Decomposition Methods for Global Solutions of Mixed-Integer Linear Programs: An ALM Method empowered by AUSAL

-\begin{remark} We do not expect this upper bound in to be practically informative since it depends exponentially on the dimension of $Z$.
+\begin{remark} In view of the block-angular structure \eqref{eq: block}, the evaluation of $R(z)$ can be decomposed into $P$ parallel subproblems thanks to the component-wise separability of $\ell_1$-norm. \end{remark} } { We immediately have the following corollary of Theorem \ref{thm: compexlity of lip minimization}. \begin{corollary} Suppose Assumption \ref{assumption: mip} holds, $\epsilon>0$, and $Z \subseteq \overline{B}_1(\bar{z}; R)$ for some $\bar{z}\in \R^d$ and $R>0$.
+AUSAL terminates in no more than $(1+4\rho \|B\|_1 R\epsilon^{-1})^d=\mathcal{O}(\rho^d \epsilon^{-d})$ iterations. \end{corollary} } \begin{remark} We do not expect this upper bound to be practically informative since it depends exponentially on the dimension of $Z$.
 The results indicates that ASUAL is a parallelizable algorithm with finite convergence to some $\epsilon$-solution. \end{remark}